hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I must wonder how many Chrome versions I have on my notebook.
 It's like a cancer.

 [22:42:15](#awxSci0mbLVlSXjDL7u4-9LaHJNTkzQvcmfmYmkjW9A) <hiiamboris (NOT THIS ONE)>:
 Indeed..
-Why no AV toolkit cleanses the PC from this most harmful software piece? Ì†ΩÌ∏â
+Why no AV toolkit cleanses the PC from this most harmful software piece? üòâ

 [22:45:03](#SFs9zu8E1OUEseo-cUlKmMa13TZk7iHBquG6mqLiHV8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Nice...
 I made a scan and found, that I have 27 `libcef.dll` files (2.3GB total) - and that is just one of [embedded chromium](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework) files.